upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/index.md

 date: 2013-06-24 21:33
 categories: []
 permalink: /:collection/index.html
+context: >
+  Starting with a Predicting The Present story, Emus all the way down, and taking it a bit further, exploring some nooks and crannies.

+  Very slow progress.
+Is there a full-length novel in here somewhere?
+Not at the rate I’m going.
+But it appears I can write in bursts of about 1000 words if the immediate topic appeals.
+This marathon is a series of sprints.
+Trying to work it into shape.
 ---
 Starting with a [Predicting The Present](/predicting_the_present/) story, [Emus all the way down](/predicting_the_present/2013-06-29-emus-all-the-way-down.html), and taking it a bit further, exploring some nooks and crannies.